 Step 2 - Adjust Differential Pressure

 If all wires are in place, observe the pressure gauge and allow pressure to build in the tank.
-When it is full, it should kick off at approximately 190 psi, which is the cut-out pressure.
+When it is full, it should kick off at approximately 150 psi, which is the cut-out pressure (or the pressures suggested in your owner's manual).
 Open the drain cock to let out air while observing the pressure gauge.
-The compressor unit should kick in at about 160 psi, which is the cut-in pressure.
+The compressor unit should kick in at about 120 psi, which is the cut-in pressure.

 Step 3 - Check Pressure